pouriaeslamirad/pmkary.github.io/_posts/2015-2-12-arendelle-coding-styles.md

 // done</code></pre>

 <br><br>

 ## Writing Grammars

 In Arendelle all the grammars are same in design.
-All of the start with something and then you separate the parts using `,` and then they finish with something like
+All of the start with something and then you separate the parts using `,` and then they finish with something like:

 <pre><code class="arendelle">[ , ]  { , }  < , >  ( , )</code></pre>